Escape the File Desert!

 Graphical modelling: Another tool is needed

-The result: A desert of documents is created that no one can overlook
+The result: A desert of documents no one can manage

-But how do I create a uniform platform that all employees contribute to?
+But how do I create a unified platform that all employees contribute to?

 1. Involve employees: